$SalaryCheck

 A merit increase is a raise tied to individual performance, typically delivered during the annual review cycle.

-How fair is a plumber offer in St. Louis, MO?
+How does a plumber offer in St. Louis, MO typically compare?

 There's no single right number — plumber pay in St. Louis, MO varies by company stage, specialization, seniority band, and equity grant.
-What matters is whether your specific comp package lines up with what other St. Louis, MO employers are paying for comparable work right now.
-SalaryCheck compares base, bonus, and equity against current St. Louis, MO market data and tells you exactly where you sit — so you walk into your next conversation with numbers, not a hunch.
+SalaryCheck compares base, bonus, and equity against typical St. Louis, MO market ranges and surfaces where your package sits — so you walk into your next conversation with research, not a hunch.
+Informational only — for decisions with legal implications, an employment attorney is the right call; for personal financial planning, a CFP can help.